 On Vancouver’s North Shore we love to celebrate!
-Summer is full of free, family friendly festival fun.
-In the fall we have the Artists for Conservation Festival.
+Summer is full of free, family friendly festival fun with new, exciting events being added every year!

-Each July the Caribbean Days Festival is takes place at Waterfront Park, in North Vancouver.
+Each July the Caribbean Days Festival takes place at Waterfront Park, in North Vancouver.
 This weekend festival is full of tropical rhythm, cuisine, carnival and culture.
 The festival kicks off with a colourful parade, followed by dining, dancing and entertainment.